edap/udk-3d-web-fundamentals/Readme.md

 #### Working with the terminal.

+Windows, Mac and Linux have a terminal.
+On Mac and Linux, look for "terminal" in your applications.
+On Windows look for PowerShell, avoid the Command Prompt.

 The navigation commands that you need to move around in your directories using the terminal are:

 - `pwd`.
 It means "print working directory" and it simply print on screen the path on which you are at the moment.
 - `ls`.
 It means "list", it lists all the files and directory in the folder where you currently are.
 - `cd`, followed by the name of the folder you want to open.
 It means "change directory", and it is the equivalent of double clicking on a folder.
 - `cd ..`.
 It means move back of one level

 #### NPM
  - `npm install`.
 Install all the dependencies listed in `package.json`